The federal National Labor Relations Act (NLRA) tries to strike a balance between employee rights and the rights of employers.

 Examples of Unfair Labor Practices by Management

 Historically, employers have tried to prevent employees from working together to improve pay, benefits, or working conditions.
-However, it is illegal for them to do the following:
+However, it is illegal for employers to do the following:

 - Management cannot create its own union or dominate an existing union.